caplena/knowledge-base/docs/03-02-AI-assignments.md

 The "distance" between updates gets larger as trainings become more computationally expensive and the incremental amount of information gained from a review decreases with the amount of data.

-*Note:* Bulk assigments [TODO] only count as a single review.
+*Note:* [Bulk assigments](03-03-Changing-topic-assignments.md#bulk-assign) only count as a single review.

 ![AI Update](images/ai-next-update.png)

 #### 2. When changing Topics

-If any of the [AI-relevant topic properties](docs/02-01-Topics.md#topic-properties) are changed, the AI will be fine-tuned again.
+If any of the [AI-relevant topic properties](02-01-Topics.md#topic-properties) are changed, the AI will be fine-tuned again.
 In some cases a delay of 30-60 seconds is applied before starting the update.

 ### When is the AI fine-tuned enough?